 We began supporting the g7+ in April 2011.
 We have supported the group and the development of the New Deal through a range of activities:

-- Supporting the implementation of the New Deal at country level.
+- Support to the implementation of the New Deal at the country level.